-To get setup for new water service for a new or existing residence or business through the Brewer Water Department, please complete the APPLICATION FOR SERVICE.
+Application Process – To get setup for new water service for a new or existing residence or business through the Brewer Water Department, please print and complete the Application for Service and return it to our Department within 10 business days from taking possession of the existing residence or business.

-Once your residence or business is set up with new service, remember, it’s never too early to start preparing for our cold Maine winters.
+Frozen Pipe Checklist – Once your residence or business is set up with new service, remember, it is never too early to start preparing for our cold Maine winters.
 Below is a checklist to help minimize the potential for frozen pipes this winter.

 - Disconnect and drain outdoor faucets, and shut them off inside.